See what else is new...

 One reason is that VUI today lacks much of the richness that we take for granted in everyday interactions with other people.
 An improved UI would understand context, such as our gestures, body language, facial expressions, and physical surroundings.
 It would go beyond speech to text and understand meaning from our voice, including things like emotion and identity.
 The ultimate goal, really, is "Zero UI" or an interface so natural you don't realize it's an interface.

-The ultimate goal is interface so natural you don't realize it's an interface
+The ultimate goal, really, is "Zero UI" or an interface so natural you don't realize it's an interface

 We've been developing solutions to this, incorporating different sensor technologies and more capable artificial intelligence to make human-digital interactions more intuitive, both for our clients and through technology demonstrations.
 One example is a home assistant we call Gerard.
 Gerard has integrated machine vision, voice and gesture recognition, and 3D mapping capabilities which give it the ability to understand much more than the words you say.
 For example, Gerard knows if you are looking at it when you talk, so an awkward wake word is not necessary.
 Gerard also understands what objects are around you, where you are, and where it is, so that you can gesture to objects and say things like "turn on that light," or even ask "where did I leave my keys?"